OUR ART ABOVE A QUEEN BED RECOMMENDATIONS

 Wake up to these cuties and start the day with a smile! 😻 🐶 🐸 🦉 🐮 🐴

-Ukrainian 🇺🇦 artist Alena Krutogolova from Kyiv, Ukraine, synthesizes the traditions of Ukrainian folk art and elements of naive art.
+Ukrainian 🇺🇦 artist Alena Krutogolova from Kyiv, Ukraine, synthesizes Ukrainian folk traditions and Naïve art elements.
 Pet hedgehogs, dreamy floral cats, wandering sea cows, harvest hens, coffee elephants, spotted owls, and romantic frogs inhabit her world.

 Your bedroom can become that island of happy silliness with Alena's collection.
 Alena's vibrant work looks great in groups and can be combined to create elaborate collages.